-WWII caused internal political tensions to increase.
-The Muslim Brotherhood (see p.
-6 of Political and Social Relations) targeted Egyptians supportive of the victorious Allies, assassinating politicians deemed sympathetic to the British.
-In 1945, Egypt became a founding member of the both the United Nations (UN) and the Arab League, a regional organization formed to foster collaboration and security among member states in Palestine erupted immediately, and when the Jewish state of Israel declared independence in mid-1948, war broke out.
+Post-War Regional Upheaval: period brought The post-war regional upheaval.
+In 1947, the UN voted to partition the British mandate of Palestine (bordering Egypt to the northeast) into separate Jewish and Arab states.
+Clashes between Jews and Arabs in Palestine erupted immediately, and when the Jewish state of Israel declared independence in mid-1948, war broke out.
 As an Arab League member, Egypt joined Lebanon, Jordan, and Iraq in declaring war on Israel.
 With its better-trained army, Israel quickly won.
 This unexpected defeat led to massive public unrest in Egypt, with protests against governmental corruption and the continuing presence of the British devolving into riots.